Transferring Bees From Nuc To Hive

 Bee Nuc

-The main purpose of the nuc is to create a new colony from a large colony and produce a new queen.
-It is used to catch swarms or to create a new house for bees.
+The main purpose of the bee nuc is to create a new colony from a large colony and produce a new queen.

-If you want to make a new colony from an existing colony then you can also use this.
+If you want to make a new colony from an existing colony, then you can also use this.

 1. Make or purchase an empty Nuc box.